istio/istio.io/content/en/docs/reference/config/analysis/ist0102/index.md

 explicitly mark it as not needing injection Error: Analyzer found issues.
 {{< /text >}}

-To resolve this problem, use an annotation to explicitly declare whether or not you want the namespace to be auto-injected.
+To resolve this problem, use a label to explicitly declare whether or not you want the namespace to be auto-injected.
 For example:

 {{< text bash >}}